Academic Program Approval and Review

 Existing academic programs shall be reviewed on a regular basis by each College, following the academic program review schedule established by the Coordinating Commission for Postsecondary Education (CCPE) for the Nebraska State Colleges.
 Such review shall be for the purpose of determining the quality and effectiveness of each academic program, the efficiency with which each is delivered, and for the purpose of avoiding unnecessary duplication.

-Each College shall perform the review according to the established CCPE program review schedule and shall submit a report which compiles the results to the Vice Chancellor for Academic Planning and Partnerships for review, along with supporting documentation and a recommendation for each program reviewed.
+Each College shall perform the review according to the established CCPE program review schedule and shall submit a report which compiles the results to the Vice Chancellor for Academic Affairs for review, along with supporting documentation and a recommendation for each program reviewed.
 Each program report will be considered by the Board for the continuation of the program; those programs approved for continuation will then have their reports forwarded for consideration and approval by the CCPE.